 Harry instinctively threw himself to one side, dodging the jet of green light the man had sent at him.
-But before Harry could retaliate to the man’s attack, his heart sank as the entire stadium trembled vilontly and a giant, fiery explosion erupted from the south side of the stadium.
-Shouts of anguish and fear had now replaced those of excitement and joy as smoke and fire spun into the air from the smouldering hole where a large number of crowd members once sat.
+But before Harry could retaliate to the man’s attack, his heart sank as the entire stadium trembled violently and a giant, fiery explosion erupted from the south side of the stadium.
+Shouts of anguish and fear had now replaced those of excitement and joy as smoke and fire spun into the air from the smouldering hole where a large number of Quidditch spectators once sat.

 Harry heard the man cry “Descendo” and the exit doors began to fall.

 “Finite!”
-He heard a deep voice cry out and Harry turned to see both Kingsley and Percy tailing him, their wands drawn.
+A deep, commanding voice cried out and Harry turned to see both Kingsley and Percy tailing him, their wands drawn.